Qinzixin/FYP/README.md

 # FYP
 This is the Final Year Project code repository for the project **shape approximation**.

+The aim of this work is to review, implement and benchmark algorithms for generating polygons which characterizes the shape of a set of points.

 Candidate: Zixin Qin

 Type of study: Theoretical Study